buildbot/buildbot/master/docs/developer/database/buildrequests.rst

-    This class handles the complex process of claiming and unclaiming build requests, based on a polling model: callers poll for unclaimed requests with :py:meth:`getBuildRequests`, then attempt to claim the requests with :py:meth:`claimBuildRequests`.
+    This class handles the complex process of claiming and unclaiming build requests, based on a polling model: callers poll for unclaimed requests with :py:meth:`getBuildRequests`, and then they attempt to claim the requests with :py:meth:`claimBuildRequests`.
 The claim can fail if another master has claimed the request in the interim.